CERTCC/Vultron/from_tex/ch6.md

 occur when deployed code is abandoned for a number of reasons,
 including:

-1. The vendor has designated the product as [EoL]{acronym-label="EoL" acronym-form="singular+short"} and thereby declines to fix any further security flaws, usually implying $q \in {Vfd}$.
-Vendors should evaluate their support posture for [EoL]{acronym-label="EoL" acronym-form="singular+short"} products when they are aware of vulnerabilities in ${VfdX}$ or ${VfdA}$.
+1. The vendor has designated the product as EoL and thereby declines to fix any further security flaws, usually implying $q \in {Vfd}$.
+Vendors should evaluate their support posture for EoL products when they are aware of vulnerabilities in ${VfdX}$ or ${VfdA}$.
 Potential vendor responses include issuing additional guidance or an out-of-support patch.